 To reheat the individual size portions put in a bowl and microwave until hot for approximately 1 minute or reheat in a 350 degree oven until heated through.
 This should take about 25 minutes.

 Don't forget gluten free oats!

 This is so important that I dedicated a whole paragraph to it.

 If you want this to be a gluten free blueberry crisp be sure to buy gluten free oats!
 Oats are processed in facilities with gluten-producing grains and therefore the risk for contamination is almost certain.
 You can read more about it here if you like but be sure to buy oats that are labeled gluten free.

 I buy Bob's Red Mill's Gluten Free Quick Cooking oats.
 You can tell which ones are gluten free because they have a big red banner at the top with gluten free written on it.

 If you want to make this gluten free blueberry crisp with oats without using any alternative flours you can do that too!
 Simply use 1 cup of gluten free quick cooking oats and ½ cup of gluten free old fashioned oats for the topping instead of the flour and oats in the recipe.

 Although I wouldn't say it turns this recipe into a healthy blueberry crisp (hence all the sugar) it does make it a little bit healthier.
 Oats are a great source of important vitamins and fiber.

-I love to use quick cooking oats in baked goodies because they absorb liquid much quicker than old fashioned oats.
-Because of this they act more like flour than chewy oats in recipes.
+I love to use quick cooking oats in baked goodies because they absorb the liquid much quicker than old fashioned oats.
+Because of this, they act more like flour than chewy oats in recipes.

 If you are always on the hunt for amazing gluten free desserts I got you covered!